-Shortly after we started out on our morning drive on the second day, we came across a jackal that had just made a kill.
+Shortly after we started out on our morning drive on the second day at Hwange National Park, we came across a jackal that had just made a kill.
 It looked up as we approached.
-From where we had stopped, we could hear the bones breaking as he chomped down on his breakfast – Godfrey thought it probably had been a bird.
+From where we had stopped, we could hear the bones breaking as he chomped down on his breakfast.
+Godfrey thought it probably had been a bird.

 Not long after we left the jackal, Sandra spotted an elephant just as it materialized from the bush a few yards from our jeep.
 Godfrey stopped so we could take her photo.
 We were so focused on taking photos that we didn’t see another elephant, probably her child or family member, across the path until Sandra called our attention to it.